susannaa-s/rna_seq/README.md

 # END OF THE CLUSTER PART #

 At this point we have generated all the necessary files to collect for rither analysis.
 This will be done on the local machine using R.

+to follow these steps please refer to the README_R.md file in the corresponding directory R_Analysis